About

 The business side of medicine is never the focus during residency training when you are learning the language of Orthopaedic surgery.
 But very quickly, the business side becomes one of the most important priorities.
 This is my opportunity to help the next generation to be prepared as they enter Orthopaedic practice.

-Kate Lee Smith
+Kate Lee Smith, MBA

 Founder and CEO, Motion Innovative Consulting